-Senator Wrasse Pictilabrus laticlavius
+Senator wrasse Pictilabrus laticlavius

 Found in kelp and other seaweeds on reefs across southern Australia.
-All Senator Wrasse are born as females which have a reddish-brown body with small spots.
-Over time, some females turn into males which are bright green with crimson or purple stripes along the side.
+All senator wrasse are born as females and have a reddish-brown body with small spots.
+Over time, some females turn into males, which are bright green with crimson or purple stripes along the side.

-PHOTO: © J. Baker, CC BY-NC 3.0 AU
+© J. Baker, CC BY-NC 3.0 AU

-Castelnau's Wrasse Dotalabrus aurantiacus A small wrasse rarely more than 10 cm long.
+Castelnau's wrasse Dotalabrus aurantiacus

+A small wrasse rarely more than 10cm long.
 Juveniles and females are usually pale pinkish or creamy tan colour with dark brown or black broken bars and spots.
-They also have a dark evespot on the end of the top and bottom fins.
-Males differ in colour and may be reddish brown, yellowish brown, bright green or orange.
+They also have a dark eyespot on the end of the top and bottom fins.
+Males differ in colour and may be reddish-brown, yellowish-brown, bright green or orange.
 They have dark bands on the body which are more distinctive than those on females.
 This wrasse has a peculiar habit of bobbing up and down as it swims near and through seaweed.

-PHOTO: © R. Stuart-Smith RLS, CC BY Attribution
+@ R. Stuart-Smith RLS, CC BY Attribution